daormar/debasher/doc/design_doc_resident.md

     transit, which the round keeps as the channel state of the loop, and the node's part of the round closes when the marker comes back.
   - Recovery.
-Both ends of the loop are the same process, so a crash of the node destroys what the FIFO held, the case that "Both endpoints of a channel crashed" in the Contract's limits describes.
-Here nothing is lost.
+Both ends of the loop are the same process, so a crash of the node, when the `Supervisor` does not hold the FIFO (see "Holding the business channels"), destroys what it held, the case that "Both endpoints of a channel crashed" in the Contract's limits describes.
+Even then nothing is lost.
 The checkpoint is saved when the round closes, after the marker has come back, and so after everything that the node sent itself before the capture has been read and written to the input log.
 Whatever the loop holds at a crash was therefore sent while processing a message that lies in the log after the `capture_pos` of the latest checkpoint: the replay processes it again and resends what it sent, with the same numbers (G5), and the reader drops as duplicates what had already arrived.
   - Pace. `sleep(seconds)`, called from `process_data`, sets the rate of the loop.
 It does not wait while the node replays its input log, and returns early once the node is told to stop (see "Defining a node").
 The rate